baites/baites.github.io/_posts/2029-09-16-mixin-and-policy-based-designs-in-python.md

     return decorator
 {% endhighlight %}

 The function **mixinbase** is a parametric decorator that returns a class **decorator** with the *default* variable within its closure.
-The class decorator is a function that takes as input a class and return the **decoration** function with *baseclass* within its closure.
-This **decoration** function is a class factory that take as input a collection of *mixins* as input.
+The class decorator is a function that takes as input a class and returns the **decoration** function with *baseclass* within its closure.
+This **decoration** function is a class factory that takes as input a collection of *mixins*.
 If the user calls the **decoration** with some input mixins, a new type object (a.k.a. a class) is returned using those *mixins* and closure's *baseclass* as its parents.
-However, if the user omit to input any mixins, then the returned class has as parents the class collection in closure's *defaults* plus *baseclass*.
+However, if the user omits to input any mixins, then the returned class has as parents the class collection in closure's *defaults* plus *baseclass*.

 Below I show an example on how to use this decorator: